ehrun32/RemoteMate/README.md

 # RemoteMate 🦾

+*TV remote too far* (◐▂◑ )
+💡Let me use REMOTEMATE to grab the remote! 😉
+WOOOO 😝

 ## Project Summary
 This project propose to design and build a fully remotely controllable robotic arm which perfectly mimics